What is Inclusion 2020?

 Inclusion 2020 is an exciting initiative, inspired by the 2020 Paralympic Games and funded by Department for Education (DfE).

-Its aim is to increase opportunities for young people with special educational needs and disabilities (SEND) within physical education at school, helping them to get the most out of school sport and physical activity.
+Its aim is to increase and improve opportunities for young people with special educational needs and disabilities (SEND) to participate in school sport.